Guided Bass & Trout Fishing

 Reservations are made by calling Beaver Guide Service directly at 479-253-5048.

-When fishing on Beaver Lake, we can accommodate 4 people.
-When fishing on the White River, we can only accommodate 3.
+When fishing on Beaver Lake, Beaver Guide Service can accommodate 4 people.
+When fishing on the White River, they can only accommodate 3.

 Weather on the lake or river is unpredictable and subject to change over the course of a single trip.
-Extra clothing and rain or wind gear is a good idea since you will only miss what you didn’t bring along.
+Extra clothing and rain or wind gear is a good idea since you will only miss what you did not bring along.
 Sunscreen and sunglasses are very important in the summer.

 Two options.
 You can call 1-800-364-GAME and the conservation commission will take your information and credit card and give you a confirmation number or you can go to agfc.com .